 Congratulations on achieving your goal of graduation from Southeastern Louisiana University!
 Graduation is a significant milestone in your life and an outstanding accomplishment.
 We are delighted that you chose Southeastern for your educational journey.

-Your studies and degree prepared you for the challenges and opportunities that will lead you to your professional destination.
+Your studies have prepared you for the challenges and opportunities that will lead to your professional destination.
 I encourage you to use the knowledge you have gained at Southeastern to make the world a better place, to carve out new challenges, and to reach your goals.

 In the future, rely on Southeastern as an enriching and ever-expanding resource.
 Through active participation in the Alumni Association, you will continue to share in Southeastern's progress and promise for years to come.